grsprs/go-reloaded/README.md

 # Go Reloaded

-A professional Go project template for the "Go Reloaded" text transformation tool.
+"Go Reloaded" text transformation tool.

 ## Overview
 Go Reloaded is a small command-line text transformation system implemented in Go.
 It is intended as a demonstration of analysis-driven design, TDD-first development, and AI-assisted task planning.